samuellab/Larval-ORN/README.md

 # Larval-ORN

-Data and analysis of fruit fly larvae Olfactory Receptor Neurons (ORNs) responses to a broad panel of odors.
-This is the code and data from the paper, "Structured odorant response patterns across a complete olfactory receptor neuron population".
+Data and analysis of fruit fly larvae olfactory receptor neuron (ORN) population responses to a broad panel of odors.
+This folder contains code and data from the paper, "Structured odorant response patterns across a complete olfactory receptor neuron population".